nwalters512/yarn-duplicates/README.md

 # yarn-duplicates

-Detect duplicate dependencies in a Yarn project
+Detect duplicate dependencies in a Yarn project.